7 Masterful Ways of Exchanging Money in Mexico, ATM Tips & More!

 Tip in pesos

 Don’t tip in dollars in Mexico.
 There is a common misconception floating around, particularly in resort communities, that Mexican workers prefer tips in US dollars.
-I can’t speak for everyone, but I have yet to encounter a local who prefers US dollars to pesos.

 When you tip in a foreign currency, workers must then visit a money exchange or exchange the currency through their bank, where they will surely have to pay a conversion fee.

-Not to mention, they’ll have to spend their precious free time waiting in line at the bank when they’d surely rather be spending time with their family and friends.
-A typical work week in Mexico is six days on and one day off.
-Don’t burden people with chores on their days off: tip in pesos!
+Not to mention, they’ll have to spend their precious spare time waiting in line at the bank when they’d surely rather be spending time with their family and friends.

 Pay in pesos

-When you pay with dollars, you are usually given a poor exchange rate in Mexico.
-Currently, $1 USD is worth about $20 MXN, but when you use American dollars in shops and restaurants, you’re often given an exchange rate of 15 or 16 pesos to the dollar, and sometimes less!
+Currently, $1 USD is worth about $18 MXN, but when you use American dollars in shops and restaurants, you’re often given an exchange rate of 15 or 16 pesos to the dollar, and sometimes less!

 Yes, it may cost a bit to exchange your native currency for pesos, but it will likely save you money in the long run.